 Whether they were of the lead-acid or nickel-iron type, the batteries were heavy, expensive and had a very limited life.
 They had been developed to be more robust, and charging losses (the difference between the charge being absorbed by the battery and what it was supplied with) had been reduced but progress was incremental.

 On the other hand, in order to lug all that weight around, electrics were ruggedly built and so generally outlasted their petrol cousins by many years.
 This feature was of course to be a drawback for manufacturers because it hampered the sale of new models and the survival of very basic-looking machines engendered a belief that electrics were antiquated.

-The small number of lightweight electrics (with payloads below two tons) were employed on local delivery work, especially in London.
+The small number of lightweight electrics (with payloads below two tons) were employed on local delivery work, especially in London by firms like Harrod’s.
 Larger machines were employed by councils and their electricity departments, with a few in the hands of brewers, parcel carriers and railway companies.

 Vehicle design was strongly influenced by the horse-drawn wagons they were intended to replace, so generally there was no proper cab.
 The driver (and any co-workers) sat on a bench behind a bulkhead over which in another guise reins might be strung.
 The sides were open and the only weather protection was possibly a canopy and maybe a fabric shield.
 And this area was high up over the front wheels.

 There was little effort to make these early electrics more efficient in their intended operation than horse-drawn equivalents.
 The driving area was awkward to get into, the loading line for material like refuse was above shoulder height, and whilst the workmanship might have been good their appearance was generally ugly.
 In a 1943 book about battery-electrics, the author went as far as to describe most vehicles of this era as ‘grotesque’.